 SUSAN COOK HOGANSON is president and founder of SCH Strategies, LLC, a consulting firm specializing in governance and strategic problem solving.
 She started the firm after 13 years as a senior bank officer in private wealth management and 10 years as CEO for Enterprise for High School Students, a nonprofit assisting students’ transition from school to the job market.
 She was founding CEO for Laguna Honda Hospital Foundation, representing the largest long-term care facility in the United States.
 Hoganson has served on many boards, including United Way of the Bay Area and Northern California Presbyterian Homes & Services.
 She has chaired several boards, including Junior League of San Francisco, Modern Art Council, The Legacy Foundation, International Women’s Forum-Northern California, and 640 Heritage Preservation Foundation.
-Presently, she is chair of the board of trustees of the Graduate Theological Union in Berkeley, California, and treasurer of Niantic Charitable Fund.
-She has a BA from Hollins College, an MEd from Boston University, and an Executive Nonprofit Leadership Certificate from Stanford University, where she was a fellow at the Center for Social Innovation.
+She is on the board of trustees of the Graduate Theological Union, having just stepped down after four years as chair.
+She is treasurer of the Niantic Charitable Fund and on the board of the URI Foundation.
+Hoganson has a BA from Hollins College, an MEd from Boston University, and an Executive Nonprofit Leadership Certificate from Stanford University, where she was a fellow at the Center for Social Innovation.
 She has received several regional and national awards for her innovative leadership.